South (European Parliament constituency): Elections

+2024 election

 2019 election

+Ireland South elected 5 MEPs but the 5th candidate elected, Deirdre Clune, did not take her seat until 31 January 2020, when the United Kingdom had withdrawn from the European Union.

 Following a recheck of the votes for O'Sullivan and Ní Riada after the 18th count, a full recount was requested by the Sinn Féin candidate.
 Returning officer Martin Harvey announced that the recount would begin on 4 June.
 RTÉ reported that the recount could take up to 28 working days.
 On 4 June, Ní Riada withdrew the request for a recount.
 After the transfer of Ní Riada's votes and Mick Wallace's surplus, Grace O'Sullivan and Deirdre Clune were deemed elected, but Clune did not take office as an MEP until Brexit had taken effect.